videosdk-live/videosdk-skills/README.md

 npx skills add github:videosdk-live/videosdk-skills
 ```

+The installer asks which assistants to set up — tick the ones you use, then
-Restart your assistant, then ask:
+restart your assistant and ask:

 > add video calling to my app

-It asks a few short questions — your frontend, where auth tokens come from,
+The skill asks a few short questions — your frontend, where auth tokens come
-which product, and what you're building — then scaffolds a working example with
+from, which product, and what you're building — then scaffolds a working example
-the features that use case actually needs.
+with the features that use case actually needs.

 ## What this skill helps you build